-Studying a research degree is an intensive but fulfilling academic experience that will equip you to develop an original research in a specific field or subject.
-The nature of a research degree differs worldwide.
+Studying for a research degree is an intensive but fulfilling academic experience in which you will develop original research in a specific field or subject.
+The nature of a research degree varies worldwide.
 In the UK the main emphasis of a PhD is on the thesis – and the process of undertaking the research.
 PhD students may take some taught courses, but these are not part of the degree’s examination.
-For DrPH students however, taught courses are a compulsory element of the programme.
+For DrPH (Doctorate in Public Health) students however, taught courses are a compulsory element of the programme.

 A supportive environment